binayaluitel2/team-profile-generator/README.md

   ## Installation

-  Navigate inside the folder and run `node install`.
+  Navigate inside the folder and run `npm install`.
 This will install all the dependencies from package.json file.

   ## Usage